Modern Money Theory revisited – still the same false promise

 'Government' creates money in the form of sovereign bonds

 Having said that, the reader may not feel too baffled when learning that according to MMT it is 'the government' that 'creates' money when it originates sovereign debt in the form of Treasury bills, notes and bonds.
 Taken literally, this is simply wrong.
 Treasuries today do not issue money, except maybe for coins.
-What can be said, however, is that by issuing bonds or similar debentures, a government is likely to add to the demand for money which, if important enough, is in turn likely to trigger the creation of additional money in the form of bankmoney and central-bank reserves.
+What can be said, however, is that by issuing bonds or similar debentures, a government is likely to add to the demand for money which, if important enough – and as long as the banks and financial markets consider a government to be creditworthy – is in turn likely to trigger the creation of additional money in the form of bankmoney and central-bank reserves.

-At second glance, it turns out that even in MMT it is the central bank that in actual fact creates the money in tandem with the Treasury.
-The central bank is supposed to eventually buy up the government securities – indirectly so, from banks and other institutions, as central banks are not allowed to finance public expenditure by directly taking up sovereign bonds.
-The banks are strangely absent in this MMT construction.
-The role of the banks is generally underexposed in MMT.
+At second glance, it turns out that even in MMT it is the Federal Reserve that in actual fact creates the money in tandem with the U.S. Treasury.
+MMT supposes the Federal Reserve to eventually buy up the U.S. government securities – indirectly so, from banks and other institutions, as also in the U.S. the central bank is not allowed to finance public expenditure by directly taking up sovereign bonds.
+The banks in this MMT construction are mere middlemen and for the rest strangely absent, as if money creation was just a matter between the government and the central bank.
+This is not explicitely stated, but in fact persistently suggested.
+The role of the banking sector and big finance is generally underexposed in MMT.

-If the MMT view of this were true, government debt would equal the central bank's holdings of government debentures – which is definitely not the case.
-Neither the central-bank holdings of government securities (assets) nor central-bank reserve balances (liabilities) equal government debt.
-For example, at the beginning of 2019, reserve balances with Federal Reserve banks were roughly 1,600 billion USD, Treasury securities held by the Federal Reserve 2,200 billion, but government debt was 22,500 billion.
+If the MMT view of the process of money creation were true, government debt would equal the central bank's holdings of government debentures – which definitely is not the case.
+Neither the central-bank holdings of government securities (assets) nor government and bank reserve balances (central-bank liabilities) equal government debt.
+For example, at the beginning of 2019, reserve balances with all Federal Reserve entities were roughly 1,600 billion USD, Treasury securities held by the Federal Reserve 2,200 billion, but government debt was 22,500 billion.
+Bank excess reserves are about 3–4 times the balances of government transaction accounts with the central bank.

-Most government-originated securities do not end up on the central-bank balance sheet, not even if including foreign central banks, or even under the recent conditions of Quantitative Easing policies that have absorbed extraordinarily high levels of sovereign bonds so as to flood the banks with reserves.
+Government demand for money is neither the only one nor the most important trigger for modern fiat-money creation.
+Demand from non-monetary financial institutions, firms and private households is clearly more important and accounts for the major share of the demand for money, thus also for the bigger part of additions to the stock of money.
+Similarly, most government-originated securities do not end up on the central-bank balance sheet, not even if including foreign central banks, and not even under the recent conditions of Quantitative Easing policies that have absorbed extraordinarily high levels of sovereign bonds so as to flood the banks with reserves.
 Most sovereign debt papers are still held by banks and other financial institutions, with less than one sixth held also by private persons, depending on the country.

 Government expenditure means money creation.
 Taxes do not fund government expenditure, rather, government expenditure funds tax payments